how2kritin/neural-language-modelling/Report.md

 Good-Turing seems to work better here, due to an efficient probability estimation method (which is pretty comprehensive) for rare events, and honestly, it doesn't require much hyperparameter tuning; they work well right out of the box.
+However, one drawback with Good-Turing models, is that they assign a fixed probability mass to unseen events (this probability assignment is deterministic), which tends to fail in cases where the number of n-grams seen only once is high (as these events will have a very large probability mass assigned to them).

 ### Observations